music

 Nabihah Iqbal's Dreamer Is the Record That Makes You Feel Like You're Somewhere Else Entirely

 There are records you put on and they move you through sound.
 There are records you put on and they move you somewhere.
 Nabihah Iqbal's Dreamer is the second kind.
-From the first few seconds — the way the production opens up, the guitar that sounds like it was recorded in a room you've never been in but somehow recognise — I am not where I was when I pressed play.
+From the first few seconds, the way the production opens up, the guitar that sounds like it was recorded in a room you have never been in but somehow recognise, I am not where I was when I pressed play.
 Something in the music has relocated me, gently and entirely, to some interior space where its particular emotional weather is the weather.

 Iqbal has been doing this for a while, and the critical conversation around her work has sometimes struggled to find the right framing.
-She's a multi-instrumentalist, a producer, someone who makes music that draws on shoegaze and Krautrock and synth-pop and dream pop without fully belonging to any of them.
-The eclecticism isn't the point, though.
-The point is what you do with the influences — whether they remain legible or whether they dissolve into something that belongs entirely to you.
+She is a multi-instrumentalist, a producer, someone who makes music that draws on shoegaze and Krautrock and synth-pop and dream pop without fully belonging to any of them.
+The eclecticism is not the point, though.
+The point is what you do with the influences: whether they remain legible or whether they dissolve into something that belongs entirely to you.

 Dreamer is the record where they fully dissolve.
-You can hear where things came from if you go looking, but you don't need to go looking, because the music presents itself as complete and self-contained.
-It doesn't need annotation.
+You can hear where things came from if you go looking, but you do not need to go looking, because the music presents itself as complete and self-contained.
+It does not need annotation.

 The Dream State as Production Philosophy

-The title is not accidental.
-Iqbal makes music that replicates the peculiar logic of dream states — the way things that shouldn't cohere do cohere, the way time moves differently, the way emotion arrives without narrative justification, the way beautiful things turn unsettling and back again with a smoothness that waking logic can't quite account for.
+The title is not a gesture.
+Iqbal makes music that replicates the peculiar logic of dream states: the way things that should not cohere do cohere, the way time moves differently, the way emotion arrives without narrative justification, the way beautiful things turn unsettling and back again with a smoothness that waking logic cannot account for.
 This is not easy to do.
-It requires a particular kind of production intelligence — an understanding of how texture and dynamics and space create psychological states in the listener.
+It requires a particular kind of production intelligence, an understanding of how texture and dynamics and space create psychological states in the listener.

 The guitar work is central.
-There's a quality to her playing and production of guitar — the reverb decisions, the way notes are allowed to decay, the use of feedback as tonal colour — that creates a specific kind of sonic environment.
-It's not shoegaze exactly, though it's clearly in conversation with that tradition.
-It's something more controlled, more purposeful, less interested in overwhelming the senses and more interested in relocating them.
+There is a quality to her playing and production of guitar, the reverb decisions, the way notes are allowed to decay, the use of feedback as tonal colour, that creates a specific kind of sonic environment.
+It is not shoegaze exactly, though it is clearly in conversation with that tradition.
+It is something more controlled, more purposeful, less interested in overwhelming the senses and more interested in relocating them.

 On Making Music That Goes Somewhere

 Most music is about its own content.
 A sad song is about sadness.
 A dance track is about dancing.
-Iqbal's music is about the experience of listening to it, which sounds circular but isn't.
-The experience of listening to Dreamer — the somewhere-else-ness of it, the way it creates its own interior geography — is the subject of the record.
-She's making music about what music can do, and she's doing it by demonstrating rather than describing.
+Iqbal's music is about the experience of listening to it, which sounds circular but is not.
+The experience of listening to Dreamer, the somewhere-else-ness of it, the way it creates its own interior geography, is the subject of the record.
+She is making music about what music can do, and she is doing it by demonstrating rather than describing.

-I've used this record as a reset mechanism in the middle of days that have become too loud, too full, too insistent on their own demands.
+I have used this record as a reset mechanism in the middle of days that have become too loud, too full, too insistent on their own demands.
 Twenty minutes into it, the day recedes.
-Not in a dissociative way — in the way that good fiction recedes the world, by filling your attention with something better organized and more beautiful.
+Not in a dissociative way, but in the way that good fiction recedes the world, by filling your attention with something better organised and more beautiful.
 When the record ends you return to where you were with a slightly different relationship to it.

 I keep coming back to Dreamer and finding that it takes me somewhere new each time, which is the mark of music that is genuinely alive rather than performing aliveness.
-It's an extraordinary record.
-I'm not sure enough people know that yet.
+It is an extraordinary record.
+I am not sure enough people know that yet.

-There's a question I keep asking myself about music that relocates you, which is: where does it take you?
-I don't have a satisfying answer for what Dreamer does with that question.
-It's not somewhere I can describe with geographical coordinates.
-It's more like a psychological state than a place — a state of openness, of attention without agenda, of being available to experience without knowing what the experience will be.
-That's rarer than a good destination.
+There is a question I keep asking myself about music that relocates you, which is: where does it take you?
+I do not have a satisfying answer for what Dreamer does with that question.
+It is not somewhere I can describe with geographical coordinates.
+It is more like a psychological state than a place, a state of openness, of attention without agenda, of being available to experience without knowing what the experience will be.
+That is rarer than a good destination.
 Most music takes you to a place it has already decided on.
 Dreamer takes you somewhere that depends on what you bring to it.
-I've brought different things at different times and arrived in different places.
-That's why I keep going back.
+I have brought different things at different times and arrived in different places.
+That is why I keep going back.

 The somewhere-else-ness never becomes the same somewhere.
-That's the thing I can't stop being grateful for.
+That is the thing I cannot stop being grateful for.
 A record that takes you to the same place every time becomes a known destination.
 Dreamer is always a discovery.
-I don't understand why.
-I just keep going.

 View all